daved01/Adversarial_Examples_GANs/docs/_pages/03-2_Results_Attacks.md

 Figure 15 shows how confident adversaries generated by DeepFool are in comparison to the other methods.
 Only if the initial prediction was correct the image is used to generate an adversary.
 Notably, DeepFool is able to fool the network for all of these images, unlike the other methods.
 However, the adversaries achieve on a confidence of 30%.
 A maximum of 50% has been observed.
 This is significantly lower than BIM for higher epsilon.
 These numbers don’t change for number of considered classes by DeepFool of 100 and 100.

-{% include image.html file="DeepFool-compare_attacks.png" description="Figure 15: Comparison of attacks with DeepFool against other methods.
-While DeepFool is able to change the class with all attacks successfully, the confidences of the adversaries is on average only around 30%."%}

 What influence does the clean confidence have on the adversarial confidence?
 Figure 16 shows that hypothesis 1 applies.
 Images with over 99% clean confidence achieve on average 39% adversarial confidence.
 For lower initial confidences the adversarial confidences are lower accordingly.
 The minimum observed is 27%.

-{% include image.html file="DeepFool-Accuracies_Confidences.png" description="Figure 16: Adversarial confidences for clean confidence ranges.
-The spread according to hypothesis 1 is smaller for DeepFool than most of BIM.
-At the same time however the average confidence is lower.
-The right side shows the general relation between the adversarial confidence and the confidence of the source images."%}

 One advantage of DeepFool over the other methods is its robustness.
 Let’s look at individual images and also inspect perceptibility.